rccyx/asryx/README.md

 You can walk around and talk (no need to press and hold anything) as long as you want (~9MB RAM talking).

-When done, hit `Alt + W` again, it launches, stops recording, feeds the audio buffer to the local [Whisper](https://github.com/openai/whisper) models (you choose/download through the CLI), along with a [VAD](https://developers.openai.com/api/docs/guides/realtime-vad) model (removes non-speech, noises, etc), retries on hallucinations, copies the text, notifies you (or pipes to another command also), removes everything, and kills itself again (back to 0 MB RAM).
+When done, hit `Alt + W` again, it launches, stops recording, feeds the audio buffer to the local [Whisper](https://github.com/openai/whisper) models (you choose/download through the CLI), along with a [VAD](https://developers.openai.com/api/docs/guides/realtime-vad) model (removes non-speech, noises, etc), retries on hallucinations, copies the text, notifies you (or pipes to another command), removes everything, and kills itself again (back to 0 MB RAM).

+Optional [advanced options](#advanced) also exists (GPU acceleration, quantization, build tuning).
+Comes with caveats though.

 ## My issues with the ecosystem

 ### One

-The Unix philosophy is nonexistent, especially for Linux, what happened to "do one thing, do it well"?
+The Unix philosophy is nonexistent, especially for Linux, what happened to "do one thing and do it well"?

-Almost every tool I see is trying to support every workflow, OS, inference engine, deployment topology, cloud provider, hypothetical user requirement, trying to max out the most theoretical total addressable market imaginable, serving everyone, yet no one.
+Almost every tool I see is trying to support every workflow, OS, inference engine, deployment topology, cloud provider, hypothetical user requirement, trying to max out the most theoretical market imaginable, serving everyone, yet no one.

-This program is made by a [hardcore Linux user](https://github.com/rccyx/osyx) for hardcore Linux users.
+This program is made by a [Linux power user](https://github.com/rccyx/osyx) for Linux power users.

 ### Two

 I don't trust black box tools, things I can't audit or fully understand the workings of.

-If something runs locally on my machine almost 24/7, handling sensitive data, I can't randomly trust pre-compiled binaries or pull down a ton of packages with these supply chain risks everywhere.
+I'm paranoid about supply chain attacks.

 I prefer to compile it on my own machine if possible, but before this I need to read the code, if it's not readable, I'm not using it.

-Before installing anything, I ask the same questions:
+Also, I ask:

-How do I remove this later?
+- How do I remove this later?
 What if I don't like it?
-What does it actually do to my machine?
+- What does it actually do to my machine?
 Can I trace the calls it makes in code?
 What's it doing?
 Can I parse the code logic?
-Is it badly architected and going to blow up randomly?
-Does removal just mean `cargo uninstall <BINARY>` while orphan directories are scattered deep inside `~/.cache`, `~/.config`, or `/tmp`?
+- Is it badly architected and going to blow up randomly?
+- Does removal just mean `cargo uninstall <BINARY>` while orphan directories are scattered deep inside `~/.cache`, `~/.config`, or `/tmp`?

-See?
-Many questions.
+An many more questions.

 So, the codebase is written in a way that's easily parseable (reads like pseudocode + no 3k LOC files doing 50 different things).